Godavari Water Disputes Tribunal: Water allocations

 The water used under the existing / completed major, medium & minor irrigation projects up to 6 October 1975 is protected in all the states.
 The water use sanctioned / cleared up to 6 October 1975 for the major, medium & minor irrigation projects is also protected in all the states.
-The river basin is mainly bifurcated into following broad areas to share river water:
+The river basin is mainly bifurcated into the following broad areas to share the river water: